 Omega-3 marine oil products were tested in one or more independent laboratories for the following:

-4. Astaxanthin esters in krill oil by high performance liquid chromatography (HPLC) (DSC-2015) or spectrophotometric analysis (FCC-9).
+5. Astaxanthin esters in krill oil by high performance liquid chromatography (HPLC) (DSC-2022) or spectrophotometric analysis (FCC-9).

-5. Lead, cadmium, total arsenic (and inorganic arsenic if total arsenic levels exceed 10 mcg per daily serving) by ICP/MS or other appropriate methods determined by CL.
+6. Lead, cadmium, total arsenic by ICP/MS or other appropriate methods determined by CL.
 Determination of mercury using a cold vapor technique.

-6. Peroxide (PV) and p-anisidine (pAV) values and calculation of TOTOX value by AOCS method (CD 8-53 & Cd18-90 respectively) or other methods as appropriate.
+7. Peroxide (PV) and p-anisidine (pAV) values and calculation of TOTOX value for flavored and unflavored omega-3 oil products and krill by AOCS method (CD 8b-90 & Cd18-90 respectively) or other appropriate methods determined by CL.

-Any product not passing was sent to another independent laboratory to repeat testing for the criterion on which it did not pass.
+Testing was performed by one or more independent laboratories.
+Any product that did not initially pass testing (as defined below) was sent to another independent laboratory to repeat testing on the criterion for which it did not pass.

 ConsumerLab.com may modify or use other appropriate test methods if necessary to test special product formulations.